 Don’t be afraid to look within it may be the most liberating thing you do.

 Suffering provides us with a unique opportunity to connect with ourselves, the ones we love and the world.
-Yes, we can choose to allow suffering to drive us apart but in order to gain true value in our suffering, we need to find the connection.
+Yes, we can choose to allow suffering to drive us apart.
+However in order to gain true value in our suffering, we need to find the connection.

-We all suffer, every single emotion or feeling you have experienced or are experiencing someone else has and probably is feeling the same thing right now.
+We all suffer.
+Every single emotion or feeling you have experienced or are experiencing someone else has and probably is feeling.
 It is just a beautiful part of being human.

 I hope that thought is of some comfort to you when you are suffering.
 I know it was for me, as often suffering is such a lonely feeling.